matthewCmatt/paint-by-numbers/README.md

 A reproduction of Paul Haeberli's Paint by Numbers, a classic stylistic graphics approach.

+I also wrote a short review of the project and the reviewed work, [viewable here](MiniProject.pdf).

 ```bibtex
 @inproceedings{haeberli1990paint,
   title={Paint by numbers: Abstract image representations},